nkonev/videochat/readme.md

 * LDAP login integration.
 * Internationalization: English and Russian UI.
 * Simple setup with docker swarm or docker-compose.
+* No vendor lock on cloud provider.
+* Familiar infrastructure which you know - PostgreSQL, RabbitMQ, Redis, Jaeger, Minio, Traefik, NGINX.
+No unique exotic solutions.
 * Self-contained frontend bundle without any CDN downloads.
 * No need to edit `/etc/hosts` for development.